-For customers enrolled in a MCO, preference for institutional or home and community-based services (HCBS) will be documented on a Freedom of Choice form completed during the redetermination process.
-The customer must sign the completed form indicating his/her choice and that he/she has made an informed decision.
-MCO customers also sign off that choice was given between services and providers within their person-centered plan.
+For customers enrolled in an MCO, preference for institutional or home and community-based services will be documented on a Freedom of Choice form provided by the MCO and approved by the MA.
+The customer must sign the completed form indicating his or her choice and that he or she has made an informed decision.
+The Freedom of Choice form is available to CMS upon request through the Medicaid agency or the operating agency (if applicable).